-“NOOOOO!!” he groaned.
+“NOOOOO!!” he groaned, pointing an accusatory finger at the papers in my hand.
 “Not here!!
 Not at home!!
 Where did you get those??”

-Not wanting to rat out his teacher just yet, I probed.
-“I take it you don’t like these?
-Can you tell me what they are?”“THOSE” he said pointing an accusatory finger at the sheets, “Are Minute Math sheets.
+“THOSE,” he said emphatically, “are Minute Math sheets.
 You have to do the whole thing in a minute.
 AND I HATE THEM.”

 But this was not the answer I received.

-Instead my son drew in a deep breath and tearfully explained, “You have to do them in one minute.
+M. tearfully explained, “You have to do them in one minute.
 And the teacher starts a clock, and I can hear it ticking and then I can hear my own breathing and then when I hear my breathing I think of grandma right before she died and then I feel so sad and then I worry that grandpa is going to die and then I think of how everyone will die someday.
 And then the timer goes off and I haven’t even filled out ONE answer.”

 Needless to say, I put the math sheets away.